 This can occur in many forms such as networking and supporting the preschool community, planning social or fundraising activities and providing valuable play resources to the preschool.
-The aim of the game is to assist where required and add value parental involvement to the preschool program.
+The aim is to assist where required and add value, through parental involvement and engagement, to the preschool program.

 See our To Do list for committees.